 - a.
 Manufacturing companies produce their own inventory. - b.
 Merchandising companies typically have a single category of inventory. - c.
 Service companies do not have tangible products intended for sale. - d.
 Merchandising companies resell products they previously purchased ready-made from suppliers. - e.
 Manufacturing companies use their workforce and equipment to transform raw materials into new finished products. - f.
 Merchandising companies sell to consumers. - g.
-Swaim, a company based in North Carolina, makes furniture.
+Swaim, a company based in Saskatchewan, makes furniture.
 Partially completed sofas are work in process inventory.
 Completed sofas that remain unsold in the warehouse are finished goods inventory.
 Fabric and wood are raw materials inventory. - h.
-For Kellogg's, corn, cardboard boxes, and waxed-paper liners are classified as raw materials inventory. - i.
+For McCain's, potatoes, cardboard boxes, and waxedpaper liners are classified as raw materials inventory. - i.
 Wholesalers buy in bulk from manufacturers and sell to retailers.

-Radio S hack
+Rogers Plus

-Cost Classi ification
+Cost Classi fication

 R & D Design Purchases Marketing Distribution Customer Service

 Research on selling

 satellite radio service \$ 400

 Purchases of merchandise \$30,000

 Rearranging store layout \$750

 Newspaper advertisements \$5,000

 Depreciation expense on

 delivery trucks \$1,000

 Payment to consultant for advice

 on location of new store 2,500

 Freight-in 3,000

 Salespersons' salaries 4,000

 Customer complaint department \$800

 Total \$2,900 \$750 \$33,000 \$9,000 \$1,000 \$800

-The total inventoriable product costs are the \$30,000 of purchases plus the \$3,000 freight-in = \$33,000.
+The total inventoriable product costs are the 30,000 of purchases plus the 3,000 freight-in = 33,000.